-OTHER READING: 4 Day Itinerary for a Family Weekend in Chattanooga
+OTHER READING: 4-Day Itinerary for a Family Weekend in Chattanooga

 Awesome Places to Visit Near Chattanooga

 There is something to be said about spending time along the backroads, discovering new places.
 Come to think of it, that is probably the reason I love day trips so much.
 I love just hopping in the car with only a loose idea of what the day will entail.
 And there are some really cool places to check out near Chattanooga.
-So while you’re in town, you should consider a day trip to discover some of the hidden gems in the surrounding areas.
+So if you’re in town, consider a day trip to discover some of the hidden gems in the surrounding areas.

 Barnsley Gardens Resort